zxul767/ex-machina/content/blog/clean-code-critique/index.md

     // ...
  }
 ```
 These first few methods contain simple logic, but it's not obvious _why_ they're doing certain things.
-An explanation of the underlying algorithm is missing (e.g., what is the role of `js•multiplesOfPrimeFactors`?)
+An explanation of the underlying algorithm is missing (e.g., what is the role of `multiplesOfPrimeFactors`?)
 Let's continue:

 ```java
 public class PrimeGenerator {